mautic/developer-documentation-new/docs/components/emails.rst

 ----------------------------

 Email tokens are placeholders that you can insert into an Email.
-They get replaced by dynamic content once the Email gets sent or viewed in the browser.
+They get replaced by Dynamic Content once the Email gets sent or viewed in the browser.

 You can find examples of both Email token handling and A/B testing in the code example below.
 Both leverage the ``\Mautic\EmailBundle\EmailEvents::EMAIL_ON_BUILD`` event.
 Read more about listeners and subscribers (TODO add link).